mau-jac/1T6-F20/wk9/images_resolution.md

 <br>

-There are many types of raster image file types, each one has it's Pros and Cons.
+There are many types of raster image file types, each one has it's pros and cons.

-We will look into some common formats for the web: `.jpeg`, `.png`, `.gif` and `.webp`.
+Some common formats for the web are `.jpeg`, `.png`, `.gif` and `.webp`.

 <br>

 #### JPEG